How To Keep Your Dog From Digging Under Your Fence

 Adequate Exercise Ensure the dog receives sufficient physical activity to expend energy.
 Reduces boredom and the associated digging behavior.

-See also How To Make A Temporary Fence For A Dog
+See also How To Build A Small Fence For A Dog

 Implementing these techniques requires patience and consistency.
 It is important to observe the dog’s behavior and adjust the training methods accordingly.
 Regular interaction and monitoring can help in identifying the most effective strategies for your pet.